Helpline (951) 686-HELP

 Make Connections

-If you or someone you care about is in crisis and needs immediate help, call the National Suicide Prevention Lifeline at (800) 273-8255.
+If you or someone you care about is in crisis and needs immediate help, call the National Suicide Prevention Lifeline at (800) 273-8255 or 988.
 The phone lines are answered by trained professionals; the call is free and confidential.
-If you need to be connected to mental health services in Riverside County, call the CARES Line at (800) 499-3008.
+If you need to be connected to mental health services in Riverside County, call the Helpline at (951) 686-HELP (4357).

 If emergency medical care is needed, call 9-1-1 or go to the emergency room of the nearest hospital.